Maintaining Current Contact Information

 If you are a registered CM/ECF user, you must log in to your CM/ECF account and update your information in the CM/ECF System to ensure that Notices of Electronic Filing are sent to the correct address.
 See Local Rule 5-4.8.1.

 To access your individual attorney record, use the CM/ECF Toolbar - Utilities option.
 Once the Utilities option is open, click on the 1.
 Maintain Your Address, 2.
 Maintain Your E-mail Address, or 3.
 Maintain Your Login/Password option.
+After making any updates to your CM/ECF account, be sure to click "Submit" or your transaction will not be completed.

 1. The "Maintain Your Address" option permits attorneys to update their name, firm name, physical address, telephone, and fax information: